sarah-belal/physical-therapy/README.md

-# Harvard Hackathon
+# Harvard Hackathon: Physical therapy API
-# physical-therapy
 Project for physical therapists to create custom exercise plans including tutorials for clients to learn and restore movement at home.